Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     !!!
 Important

-        If you haven't done so yet, make sure you have loaded a Parsl configuration in your Python script.
-An example for running on your local machine is included below.
+        If you haven't done so yet, make sure you run the following to tell quacc you wish to use Parsl and load the default Parsl configuration:

+        ```bash
+        quacc set WORKFLOW_ENGINE parsl
+        ```

         ```python
         import parsl
         parsl.load()
         ```

-        Also tell quacc that you wish to use Parsl by running `quacc set WORKFLOW_ENGINE parsl` in the command-line.

     ```python
     from ase.build import bulk